sitebay/docs/CONTRIBUTING.md

 ## Write and Submit

 1. Make edits or write new content using any text editor, though we recommend a code editor like [Visual Studio Code](https://code.visualstudio.com/).
 Your local Hugo development server has live preview functionality, so you will be able to view changes to your guide as you save them.
-Review our [Site Bay Writer's Formatting guide](https://www.sitebay.org/docs/sitebay-writers-formatting-guide/) for more information on how to make edits and for formatting / style guidelines.
+Review our [SiteBay Writer's Formatting guide](https://www.sitebay.org/docs/sitebay-writers-formatting-guide/) for more information on how to make edits and for formatting / style guidelines.

     Any images that you include in the guide should be added inside the same directory as the new `index.md` file.
 Images should be linked to using their filename as the relative URL: `![Image Title](image.png)`.
 See the [Images](https://www.sitebay.org/docs/guides/sitebay-writers-formatting-guide/#images) section of the writer's formatting guide.